bootlin/training-materials/slides/security-compliance/security-compliance.typ

 - SBoMs are supposed to give end-users a good overview of their dependencies

-- Without them, answering "are we using component X" can be hard
+- Without them, answering "are we using component X?" can be hard

 === SBom standards

 - No law imposes a specific format for SBoMs
 - Two main standards are competing:
   - #link("https://cyclonedx.org/")[CycloneDX]
   - #link("https://spdx.dev/")[SPDX]

 === #link("https://cyclonedx.org/")[CycloneDX]